Import floor plans from Revit files

 Note:

-Learn more about georeferencing Revit files in ArcGIS Pro
+Learn more about georeferencing BIM files in ArcGIS Pro

-2. On the Map tab, click the Add Data button Add Data to add the Revit layers to the map.
+2. On the Map tab, click the Add Data button Add Data.

 3. Browse to the folder location where the georeferenced Revit file is stored and choose the Floorplan_Polygon layer from the Floorplan dataset.